Leased Lines Explained

 Price and installation

 Although leased lines have fallen in price in recent years, they are still quite a bit more expensive than broadband services.
 The detailed costs will be dependent on your location and therefore on the length of the circuit involved, as well as the type of circuit you require.
 If you’re prepared to agree to a long contract, you may be able to negotiate a better price, but make sure that you won’t be caught out by needing to move premises.
 You need to look at the advantages of a leased line to see if your operation will benefit from the extra outlay.
+Find out about the benefits for businesses when opting for leased line.

 A further drawback is the length of time needed to install a circuit.
 Because broadband uses an existing telephone line it can be installed pretty quickly, usually in a few weeks.
 A leased line will require a new circuit to be installed and this means some work is going to be needed to link up your premises to the service provider’s network.
 It can take several months to get a leased line installed compared to just weeks for broadband.
 However, this will differ depending on the type of line and the technology used.